Eschatologue/CM_wiki/docs/gameplay/phb/combat.md

 During your turn, you can do the following on any order:

-- Move up to your :rsc-spd: **Speed**
+- Move up to your **:rsc-spd: Speed**{ .rsc }
-- Take one :rsc-a: **Action**
+- Take one **:rsc-a: Action**{ .rsc }
-- Take one :rsc-b: **Bonus Action** (If you have a feature that uses it)
+- Take one **:rsc-b: Bonus Action**{ .rsc } (If you have a feature that uses it)

 #### Communicating

 You can communicate however you are able-through bried uttarances and gestures-as you take your turn.
-Doing so uses neither your :rsc-a: **Action** nor your move.
+Doing so uses neither your action nor your move.

-Extended communications, such as detailes explanation of something or an attempt to persuade a foe, requies an action.
-The :rsc-a: **Influence** action is the main way you try to influence a monster.
+Extended communications, such as detailes explanation of something or an attempt to persuade a foe, requires an action.
+The **:rsc-a: Influence**{ .rsc } action is the main way you try to influence a monster.

 #### Interacting with Things

 You can interact with one object or feature of the environment for free during either your move as you stride toward a foe.

-If you want to interact with a second object, you need to take the :rsc-a: **Utilise** action.
+If you want to interact with a second object, you need to take the **:rsc-a: Utilise**{ .rsc } action.
 Some magic items and other special object always requires an action to use, as stted in their descriptions.

 #### Doing Nothing

 You can forgo moving, taking an action, or doing anything at all on your turn.
-If you can't decide what to do, consider taking the defensive :rsc-a: **Dodge** action or the :rsc-a: **Ready** action to delay acting.
+If you can't decide what to do, consider taking the defensive **:rsc-a: Dodge**{ .rsc } action or the **:rsc-a: Ready**{ .rsc } action to delay acting.

 ### Ending Combat